Skip to main content

 83%

-• Challenging and engaging tactical gameplay that requires careful planning and strategy.
+• Challenging and engaging tactical gameplay that requires strategic thinking.

 • Beautiful graphics and a charming art style that enhances the overall experience.

-• Unique character progression system with customizable skills and abilities that allows for varied playstyles.
+• Unique character progression system with meaningful choices for skills and equipment.

-• The story and dialogue are often clichéd and lack depth, making it less engaging for players seeking a strong narrative.
+• The story and dialogue are often clichéd and lack depth, making it less engaging.

-• Limited character customization options and a small roster of playable characters may leave some players wanting more variety.
+• Limited character customization and a small roster of playable characters reduce replayability.

 • story